Our mission:- To pull out an existing bathroom completely, replace all ceramic tiles with new, check and replace rotten flooring, fit a new suite.

-On the left you can see what we started with.
+Below you can see what we started with.
 As you can see we have removed some tiles from around the bath.
 We were replacing all of our tiles anyway, but if you plan to keep yours, you will almost certainly have to remove the bottom course to get the bath out.

 This bath was boxed in at the tap end so the boxing had to be removed.
 It is rarely of use to save this boxing whole as it will probably not fit back when your new bath is in position.
 Save the timber if it is in reasonable condition, you may be able to adapt it to fit.

 When you remove the bath panel take a good note of how it was fixed in place.
 It will help you when you fix the new one.